DrJupiter/ML-OPS-FINAL-24/reports/README.md

 - Creating Docker image in cloud
 - Training model on the cloud from docker image.
 - pre-commit
-- GitHub workflow with actions for testing code and building and pushing the docker training image.
+- GitHub workflow with actions for testing code and building & pushing the docker training image.
 - Project writing (assisted)

 Student s204160 (Andreas)